Pulling Out Might Work Better Than You Think (But Keep Using Condoms)

 Effectiveness of the Pull-out Method

-According to the Centers for Disease Control and Prevention (CDC), the typical use failure rate for the pull-out method is approximately 22%, meaning that about 22 out of every 100 women whose partners use this method will become pregnant within a year (CDC, 2020).
-This failure rate is significantly higher than that of more reliable birth control methods, such as intrauterine devices (IUDs), implants, and hormonal methods like the pill, patch, or ring.
-Moreover, the pull-out method relies entirely on the male partner’s ability to accurately detect the “point of no return” and successfully withdraw before ejaculation, which can be challenging even for the most experienced users.
+The Centers for Disease Control and Prevention (CDC) estimates that the pull-out approach has an average use failure rate of around 22 per cent, meaning that about 22 of 100 women whose partners use the technique become pregnant in a year (CDC, 2020).
+It is much more prone to failure than other methods of birth control, such as intrauterine devices (IUDs), implants, and hormonal approaches, such as the pill, patch or ring.
+Furthermore, pull-out requires the male partner to understand the “point of no return” and then retreat before ejaculation, something that even the most experienced performers cannot do.

-However, a 2018 study published in the journal Social Science & Medicine found that the real-world effectiveness of the pull-out method might be higher than previously estimated (Trussell & Kohn, 2018).
-The researchers analyzed data from nearly 5,000 couples across ten low- and middle-income countries and found that the typical use failure rate for the pull-out method was around 18%.
-While this rate is still higher than that of more reliable methods, it is lower than the 22% failure rate estimated by the CDC.
+Yet, as one article published in Social Science & Medicine in 2018 suggests, in practice the pull-out strategy might actually be more successful than it first appears (Trussell & Kohn, 2018).
+The researchers, who analysed nearly 5,000 couples in 10 low- and middle-income countries, found an average use failure rate for the pull-out technique of 18%.
+While this is much more successful than more reliable methods, it’s less than the 22% failure rate estimated by the CDC.

 1. Pre-Ejaculate: The Hidden Threat